Physical Therapy EMR Reviews

 Today’s PT Clinics want to run hybrid clinics.
 Insurance Reimbursements are shrinking, becoming more laden with challenging compliance requirements, and the cost to run a clinic is going up, so PT Cash Pay Software is becoming a more important thing.
 If a Physical Therapy Clinic wants to run a cash pay clinic, they need to setup a retail management platform that allows them to do the following things:

-Before reviewing any software, we wanted to define our criteria for each review.
+Before reviewing any software, we wanted to define our criteria first.
+Only then, did we begin actually conducting each of our Physical Therapy EMR Reviews.
 There are many metrics we could use to measure the quality of our 2022 top PT EMR reviews.
 We have rated each one of the 7 EMRs here according to the following criteria.

 There are a lot of EMRs out there but most have not been created with physical therapy practices in mind.
 You shouldn’t have to use an EMR built for MDs when you’re running a PT Clinic.